 Check your tension and make the necessary adjustments using a belt tension gauge.
 Most Bad Boy mowers require the belt tension to be 70-75 lbs.
 Refer to your model’s owner’s manual to find the tension specification for your mower.

-Debris Stuck to the Groove of Your Bad Boy Mower Deck Pulley
+Debris Stuck in the Grooves of Your Pulleys

-Oil or Rust on Your Bad Boy Mower Deck Belt
+Oil or Rust on Your Mower Deck Belt